OthankQ/100-days-of-code/r1-log.md

 ### R2D87

 More practice with SQL aggregate functions.
 Learned how to work with multiple tables such using JOIN and LEFT JOIN.
 Kind of confusing.
 Will need more practice.

+### R2D88

+More SQL.
+Learned how to use left join cross join, WITH function and UNION.